chrischristakis/ryflect/README.md

 - [x] Pagination for recents
 - [x] Manual rate limit for registration, 5 registrations per ip per day
 - [x] NGINX rate limit for all routes, 15r/s
-- [ ] Refresh tokens
-    - In verify route if access token is expired, we check if a refresh token exists.
-If it does, and is valid, simply grant a new access token before proceeding to the route.
+- [x] Bump up expiry date for access token
 - [ ] Start encrypting data
+    - Create random key for a user in db
+    - Encrypt key with password key (hash of the password) and store that
+    - Keep password key in cookie
+    - Create server key to encrypt password key
-    - Put server secret key into config, and change it once a day (week?) on a cron.
+    - change server secret key once a week on a cron.
         - If user is still logged in and server secret key changes, then we should force a log out (Expire refresh and access tokens.).
-    - Encrypt text into db (with dummy user key)
-    - Decrpyt data (with dummy user key)
-    - Set up user key method, encrypt on client.
     - Change routes to account for encryption
+        - Id route
+        - Recents
+        - Time capsule
+        - Create journal
+- [ ] Consider only sending back a trimmed portion of the actual journal in recents, so route doesnt take as long for big entries.
 - [ ] Change password functionality

 # Front end
 - [x] Figma layout
-- [x] Basic layout pages (No styling)
+-  ,.[x]
+Basic layout pages (No styling)
 - [x] Add a 'loaded' property for journalIDs, since checking if empty isn't reliable
         - New users have empty journalIDs, so website woudln't work for them if we check using isEmpty
         - THIS IS CAUSING RERENDERS OF THE ENTIRE PAGE!
 WE NEED TO CHECK IF SOMETHING IS LOADED FIRST